brentd09/AZ040Labs/PowerShell-Lab-07.md

     <details><summary>Click for hint</summary><Strong>

     ```PowerShell
+    # Make chnages to the HelloWorld.ps1 file

-    # Use Out-File with the Append parameter to modify the file
+    # An easy way to do that is to use Out-File with the -Append parameter to modify the file
+    # OR just edit the file manually
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>